-

 Using conventional approaches like converting VM exports can be challenging due to compatibility issues.
 Instead, using a specialized migration solution for virtual setups is recommended.

-Vinchin Backup & Recovery is not only a backup solution for virtual machine, but also an advanced VM migration solution, supporting VMware vSphere, Hyper-V, Proxmox, XenServer, XCP-ng, oVirt, OLVM, RHV, OpenStack, etc. By adding both virtualized platforms into the backup system, you can perform easy agentless VM migration with a user-friendly web console.
+Vinchin Backup & Recovery is not only a backup solution for virtual machine, but also an advanced VM migration solution,is a VHD to VMDK tool, also supporting VMware vSphere, Hyper-V, Proxmox, XenServer, XCP-ng, oVirt, OLVM, RHV, OpenStack, etc. By adding both virtualized platforms into the backup system, you can perform easy agentless VM migration with a user-friendly web console.

 There is the built-in conversion engine in the backup system, you just need to select the VM you need to move it to another virtualized platform.
 Vinchin will properly handle the migration process including automatica reparing of boot and network configuration to make sure the new VM can boot.